theosanderson/taxonium/docs/index.md

 ### Searching the tree

 You can add one or more searches to the tree in the right hand search panel.
 These can include searches on most metadata items.

+You can also add a "Boolean" search, this enables you to combine sub-searches, either in AND mode, meaning a node must satisfy all or them, or OR mode, meaning it can satisfy any one.

 ```{note}
 For MATs you can search for **mutations**.
 Note that this will identify the internal node at which a mutation is said to have occurred in the tree.